 I have to admit that I am not always a big fan of turkey or of the white meat in turkey.. just too dry for my taste.
 Well that used to be the case until I started really getting into brining and learning how to make it moist and delicious.

-Just to prove how good the white meat can actually be, I am focusing entirely on the turkey breast in this edition and I will be stepping you through the entire process of choosing, brining and smoking a bone-in turkey breast.
+Just to prove how good the white meat can actually be, I am focusing entirely on smoked turkey breast in this edition and I will be stepping you through the entire process of choosing, brining and smoking a bone-in turkey breast.

 Acquiring the Meat

 There’s not a lot that can go wrong here but I do highly recommend that you get the bone-in and not the boneless.
 To me the flavor difference is day and night.
 I have smoked these in tandem and everyone agrees that the tenderness, flavor and texture is so much better with the bone-in version.

 These will come in sizes from around 5 lbs all the way up to 10 pounds or maybe a little more.
 In my opinion, the 5-7 lb birds are going to be your best bet for tenderness and cooking time.